erikpukinskis/bump-n-pub/README.md

-Perhaps you are lazy, and don't want to have to do the work of manually tagging a release, updating your package.json, running `npm publish`, and pushing the new version to Github...
+Perhaps you are lazy, and don't want to have to do the work of manually tagging a release, updating your package.json, checking if you're logged in to NPM, running `npm publish`, and pushing the new version to Github...

 **bump-n-pub** does all of that for you in one command: